MicrosoftDocs/VBA-Docs/word/Concepts/Customizing-Word/editing-text.md

 End Sub
 ```

-## Redefining a selection or range
+## Redefine a selection or range

-Use the **GetRange**method to redefine an existing **Selection** object or **Range** object.
+Use the **GetRange** method to redefine an existing **Selection** object or **Range** object.
 For more information, see [Working with the Selection object](../Working-with-Word/working-with-the-selection-object.md) or [Working with Range objects](../Working-with-Word/working-with-range-objects.md).

-## Changing text
+## Change text

 You can change existing text by changing the contents of a range.
-The following instruction changes the first word in the active document by setting the **Text](../../../api/Word.Range.Text.md)** property of a **nge** object to "The ".
+The following instruction changes the first word in the active document by setting the **Text](../../../api/Word.Range.Text.md)** property of a **Range** object to "The ".

 ```vb
 Sub ChangeText()